 Calculation of a node’s relative influence is determined by:

-2. The number of hbars that other participants proxy stake to that node towards consensus
+1. The number of hbars the node controls and stakes towards consensus2.
+The number of hbars that other participants proxy stake to that node towards consensus3.
+The total number of hbars

 Concretely, we use stake to weight influence in the following ways:

 1. For a given event, we say the timestamp will be the stake-weighted median of the times that active members of the community received it.
-The different times that the members of that set first learned of that event are put in order from earliest to latest, and the time at the 50th percentile of stake will be the consensus timestamp
+The different times that the members of that set first learned of that event are put in order from earliest to latest, and the time at the 50th percentile of stake will be the consensus timestamp2.
+We determine ‘active’ by having nodes vote on whether a given event is ‘famous’ - these votes are weighted by the stake of each node.
+The nodes that created such famous events are considered to be active3.
+When the counted stake for Y (or alternatively N) on the fame of a given event exceeds 2/3 of the total stake, the election is over and the decision is final

 Note that no calculation uses the total number of nodes - that value is not relevant to consensus in Hedera’s implementation of hashgraph.
 The hashgraph algorithm itself allows other staking models, such as giving each node exactly one unit of stake.
 That simple staking model would then require knowing the number of nodes.
 But Hedera doesn’t do that.
 Hedera uses the full hashgraph algorithm, where different nodes can have different stake.
 So it needs to keep track of the total stake, not the total number of nodes.